agatevmax-dev/GPUMetric/README.md

 Delta Memory: 128MiB
 ```

+---

-## Memory Delta
+# Memory Delta

-`delta_mb` represents the change in GPU memory usage between samples.
+`delta_mb` represents the change in GPU memory usage between consecutive samples.

-For example:
+For example, if the samples are:

 ```text
 4096 MiB